A microchip contains a unique 15 digit identification number and is quickly implanted under your pet’s skin between the shoulders.

 Local veterinary clinics supporting the program include Emerald Veterinary Surgery, Blackwater Vet Clinic and Kyarra Holdings Vet Surgery in Rolleston.

 In urban areas you can have up to two dogs.
 A permit may be granted for up to three dogs.

-If you would like to apply to keep additional animals, please fill out the relevant form and submit at your local council office.
+If you would like to apply to keep additional animals, please fill out the relevant form below and submit at your local council office.